Surprises That Can Hurt Your Wallet

 - When a fee is not included in a catalog, consider negotiating.

 - If the clarinet teacher shares that he or she will only teach students that have a Buffet Crampon R13 Bb Clarinet and also requires a Buffet Crampon R13 A Clarinet.
 You might negotiate to let your child use the Buffet Crampon BC123150 R13 Series A Clarinet which is less than half the price.

 - The voice teacher requires that you make two trips to New York and one to Chicago to see three operas, two at the New York Met and one at the Chicago Lyric.
 These three trips for the semester could cost over $6,000.
 Negotiate one to New York and one to Chicago and then one in a 1/2 day driving distance like Atlanta or Houston.

 - If you need a silver horn for marching band, get your own horn dipped in silver rather than buying a new horn.

-If you find that these costs of college might put your child’s education out of reach, look into non-institutional scholarships.
+If you find that these costs of college might put your child’s education out of reach, look into non-institutional (third-party) scholarships.
 Most communities have several scholarships available for local students.
 Great places to start are your student’s guidance office or your local library.
 Both typically carry listings of scholarship opportunities.
 Check out our listings here too!

 College is expensive, but knowing unexpected college costs upfront will help you plan and make paying for college more manageable.